A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsubsection{Multi-view Integration}

-The 38 cameras installed in the study site have partially overlapping field-of-views to continuously track people across the wide space.
-Multiple cameras capture duplicate samples of the same person due to these overlaps.
-In order to remove duplicated samples, we detect people across cameras and integrate the detections into a single sample that potentially represents the true location of the person, as shown in \autoref{fig:muti-view_integration}.
-To detect those duplicated samples, we generate a graph, $G=(V,E)$, where vertices, $V=\{v_{ci}=(x,y)|c=1,\cdots,38, i=1,\cdots\}$, are locations of all samples from all 38 cameras and edge, $E=\{v_{ci}v_{c'j} |\; c \neq c' \}$, is the connectivity between samples from different cameras that are sufficiently close in the distance.
-We assume that duplicates are coming from the same person captured in different cameras, if their euclidean distance is within $\| v_{ci} - v_{c'j} \|_2 \leq 1.5 m$, considering the error margin of our localization technique.
-It is possible for the same person located from a different camera to be in a slightly different location from our indoor localization due to lens distortions violating planar assumptions about the floor that can incur inaccuracies in perspective transformations.
-Regardless, we empirically found that only 1.5 meters were sufficient for the margin of the localization error~\cite{zhang2000flexible}.
+To eliminate duplicated samples that may occur due to overlapping camera fields-of-view, we adopt a method that involves detecting people across multiple cameras and consolidating these detections into a single sample, potentially representing the person's actual location, as illustrated in \autoref{fig:muti-view_integration}.
+To identify duplicate detections, we construct a graph, denoted as $G=(V,E)$.
+In this graph, the vertices, represented as $V=\{v_{ci}=(x,y)|c=1,\cdots,39, i=1,\cdots\}$, correspond to the locations of samples from all 39 cameras.
+The edges, denoted as $E=\{v_{ci}v_{c'j} |\; c \neq c' \}$, signify the connections between samples from different cameras that are sufficiently close in distance.
+We assume that duplicates originate from the same person captured by different cameras if their Euclidean distance is within $\| v_{ci} - v_{c'j} \|_2 \leq 1.5 m$.
+This threshold takes into account the potential errors in our localization technique.
+While variations may occur due to lens distortions, which can lead to discrepancies in the perspective transformations, our empirical findings suggest that a margin of 1.5 meters is adequate~\cite{zhang2000flexible}.

-Once the graph $G$ is constructed, the duplicated samples are identified as those with linked vertices in a graph, which is also called connected components, $CC$, from graph theory~\cite{john1995first}.
-Then, we integrate the locations of the duplicated samples considering the camera distance from the detected sample.
-Specifically, when integrating duplicated samples, the samples are penalized when the camera distance is far:
+Once the graph $G$ is established, duplicate samples are identified as connected components (CC) within the graph, following principles from graph theory~\cite{john1995first}.
+The integration of duplicate sample locations considers the distance of cameras from the detected sample.
+More precisely, during the integration of duplicated samples, a penalty is applied when the distance between the estimated person's location and the camera is substantial.
+This approach acknowledges the strong correlation between localization errors and the distance between the camera and the target person in our analysis.
+This is represented by the equation: